lifwanian/how-to-build-an-ios-messaging-app/en/about_sample_project.md

 * Group messaging
 * Profile settings

 **Open chat** is a public chat.
-There is a channel which can be participated by anyone without an admission.
+This is a channel which can be participated by anyone without an admission.
 The channel can be created on JIVER dashboard or via server API.

 **1-on-1 messaging** is a private channel between two users. **Group messaging** is a private channel between multiple users.
 The user who wants to join the **Group messaging** channel has to be invited by other user who is already joined the **Group messaging** channel.